unixorn/works-with-home-assistant/.github/PULL_REQUEST_TEMPLATE.md

 -->

 - [ ] I have confirmed that the link(s) in my PR are valid.
+- [ ] I have signed off my commits.
+You can use `git commit --amend --no-edit --signoff` to amend an existing commit, and you can find more details about signing off commits on the DCO GitHub action page [here](https://probot.github.io/apps/dco/)
 - [ ] Any links to Amazon are to smile.amazon.com so that people can donate to their designated charity when they buy.
 - [ ] Any links to any online vendors do _not_ include referral codes.
 - [ ] My entries are single lines and are in the appropriate (Hub, Zigbee, Z-Wave, or WIFI) section, and in alphabetical order in their section.